Refutation by facts-e

 A statement about a concrete fact is refuted by the observation that it is contradicted by reality: “Pierre (is French, so he) has red hair ” is refuted as soon as you observe that Pierre has brown hair.
-The affirmation of a general fact “all Syldavians have red hair” is falsified by a simple counterexample, “this Syldavian is brown-haired”.
+The affirmation of a general fact “all Syldavians have red hair” is falsified by a simple counterexample, “this Syldavian has brown hair”.

 A statement of fact can be made as a report of directly observable evidence or as the conclusion of an argument: « You are very flushed, you feel tired, you probably have a fever. » Every argument contains such statements all of which can be contradicted and refuted.